Home » Easy » Repurposed Pallet Coffee Cup Rack

 repurposed-stained-pallet-coffee-cup-rack

 By the way, would you believe this is my very first pallet project?
 I set the pallet up on my jawhorse so I could sand the boards.
-Realizing that some of it was in pretty bad shape, I decided that it might be best to take it apart and reconfigure it.
+Realizing that some of it was in poor condition, I decided it might be best to disassemble it and reconfigure it.

 I have this great new tool called a Deck Wrecker.
-I got it from Amazon.
-Actually, I bought it to help me dismantle old fence sections.
+It’s available from Amazon.
+I bought it to help me dismantle old fence sections.
 Using it on this small pallet was so darn easy!

 The Deck Wrecker took all the boards apart without a single busted board.
 I tapped the nails through and removed them with a hammer.